-Ryan has received generous support for his project, including from the University of Tennessee-Knoxville History Department and the graduate school through Chancellor’s Fellowship (2015-2019) and the Wilson B. Andersen Fellowship (2017).
-He received outside assistance and fellowships from Leo Baeck Summer University in Jewish Studies at Humboldt University in Berlin, Germany, with funding assistant from the Deutscher Akademischer Austaushdienst (2016).
+Ryan has received generous support for his project, including from the University of Tennessee-Knoxville’s History Department and the graduate school through the Chancellor’s Fellowship (2015-2019), the Wilson B. Andersen Fellowship (2017 & 2019), and a Claude Robertson Award for the Outstanding Student in European History (2019).
+He also received a W.K.
+McClure Scholarship from the Center for International Education at UTK (2019).
+He received outside assistance and fellowships from Leo Baeck Summer University in Jewish Studies at Humboldt University in Berlin, Germany, with funding assistance from the Deutscher Akademischer Austaushdienst (2016) and a Bodtker Grant from the Danish-American Heritage Society (2019).
 He was also a Summer Research Fellow at the Hong Kierkegaard Library at St. Olaf College in Northfield, MN (2017).
-For the 2018-2019 academic year, he is researching and writing his dissertation and serving as the current history department Graduate Student Senator.